-International ship power systems currently consume mainly petroleum-based fuel products and byproducts, with limited use of liquefied natural gas (LNG).
-Most of the fleet consumes residual fuel, also known as heavy fuel oil (HFO), which includes several grades of blended petroleum byproducts of refining (1).
-Current limits prescribed under the Convention on Prevention of Maritime Pollution, Annex VI (MARPOL VI) will require marine vessels to adopt fuels meeting a global limit of 0.5% S in 2020.
+International ship power systems currently consume mainly petroleum-based fuel products and by-products, with limited use of liquefied natural gas (LNG).
+Most of the fleet consumes residual fuel, also known as heavy fuel oil (HFO), which includes several grades of blended petroleum by-products of refining (1).
+Current regulations prescribed under MARPOL VI will require marine vessels to adopt fuels meeting a global limit of 0.5% S in 2020.
 This study models default compliance with MARPOL VI to result from a switch from non-compliant fuel (average 2.4% S) to MARPOL VI compliant (0.5% S) fuel.
-All future year scenarios consider technical and economic feasibility of a potential Mediterranean Emission Control Area (Med ECA) to be compared with conditions defined using MARPOL VI compliant fuel.
+All future year scenarios consider technical and economic feasibility of the proposed Med ECA to be compared with conditions defined using MARPOL VI compliant fuel.

-In considering a Med ECA, compliance alternatives modeled in this technical and feasibility study begin by assuming a switch from MARPOL VI compliant fuel to Med ECA complaint fuel.
-In other words, the Med ECA would result in a shift from 0.5% S to 0.1% S marine fuel.
-Recognizing that ECA compliance can be achieved through alternative compliance mechanisms, this study considers these mainly as part of their economic feasibility; fleet operators would be expected to adopt compliance alternatives to fuel switching where the long-run costs of ECA compliance were reduced.
-Alternative approaches to Med ECA compliance consider adoption of exhaust abatement technology or advanced fuel alternatives.
-This study models onboard sulphur scrubbers, also termed exhaust gas cleaning systems (EGCS), as the primary exhaust abatement technology to meet lower-sulphur limits of a Med ECA.
-This study models LNG as the advance fuel alternative to meet lower-sulphur limits of a Med ECA.
-Acknowledging that other technologies and fuels may be specified, this study utilizes an analytical framework that can be applied to more specifically investigate other compliance strategies (e.g., various scrubber designs, methanol, hydrogen or other marine fuel-power combinations).
+In considering the proposed Med ECA, compliance alternatives modeled in this study begin by assuming a switch from MARPOL VI compliant fuel to SECA compliant fuel.
+In other words, the proposed Med ECA would result in a shift from 0.5% S to 0.1% S marine fuel.
+Recognizing that SECA compliance can be achieved through alternative compliance mechanisms, this study considers these mainly as part of their economic feasibility; fleet operators would be expected to adopt compliance alternatives to fuel switching where the long-run costs of SECA compliance were reduced.
+Alternative approaches to SECA compliance consider adoption of exhaust abatement technology or advanced fuel alternatives.
+This study models onboard exhaust gas cleaning systems (EGCS), also termed sulphur scrubbers, as the primary exhaust abatement technology to meet lower-sulphur limits of the proposed Med ECA.
+This study models LNG as the advanced fuel alternative to meet lower-sulphur limits of the proposed Med ECA2.
+Acknowledging that other technologies and fuels may be specified, this study utilizes an analytical framework that can be applied to more specifically investigate other compliance strategies (e.g., various scrubber designs, biodiesel, bio-ethanol, methanol, hydrogen fuel cells, ammonia, or other marine fuel-power combinations).